TalkCLIP: Talking Head Generation with Text-Guided Expressive Speaking Styles: TalkCLIP Framework

-Recently, CLIP~\cite{radford2021learning}, an efficient and scaleable method of learning from natural language supervision, has achieved striking performance when adapted to a wide range of downstream tasks.
-To utilize the extensive semantic knowledge embedded in CLIP, we employ the pre-trained CLIP text encoder as the backbone of our T2SS encoder $E_t$.
-Since CLIP is trained with text and static image pairs while speaking styles depict the dynamic patterns of facial movements, it might be unsuitable to directly take the CLIP text embeddings as the speaking style codes.
-To establish the mapping from the CLIP embedding space to the speaking style space, we utilize an lightweight adapter network~\cite{gao2021clip} following the CLIP text encoder.
-Therefore, the proposed T2SS encoder consists of the CLIP text encoder and the following adapter network.
-The encoder first feeds text to the CLIP text encoder to obtain CLIP text embeddings $\mathbf{e}_t$.
-Then the adapter network infers the speaking-style-correlated features $\mathbf{e}_s$ from $\mathbf{e}_t$.
-In order to preserve the prior semantic knowledge in $\mathbf{e}_t$, we blend $\mathbf{e}_s$ and $\mathbf{e}_t$ with residual connections to obtain the final style code $\mathbf{s}_t$:
+\textbf{CLIP-Based T2SS Encoder.} We aim to model the mapping from diverse natural language text to speaking styles.
+Since extensive knowledge of the natural language is stored in CLIP~\cite{radford2021learning}, we use CLIP as the backbone of T2SS encoder to facilitate generalization across real-world texts.
+Since CLIP is trained with static text-image pairs while speaking styles depict the dynamic patterns of facial movements, it might be unsuitable to directly take the CLIP text embeddings as the speaking style codes.
+To adapt the CLIP text embeddings to the speaking style space, we design a lightweight adapter network.
+This adapter network follows the CLIP text encoder and tunes the clip-based text embedding $\mathbf{e}_t$ with additional residual connections to obtain the speaking-style code $\mathbf{s}_t$, which is formulated as follows:

-where $\beta$ is the blending ratio and is set to 0.6 empirically.
-During training, we freeze the parameters of the CLIP text encoder and only train the adapter network to avoid overfitting.
+where $\beta$ is used to control the tuning ratio between CLIP-based semantic features $\mathbf{e}_t$ and the adapter network output $\mathbf{e}_s$, and $\beta$ is set to 0.6 empirically.
+The residual connections preserve the prior semantic knowledge in CLIP.
+During training, the pre-trained CLIP text encoder is frozen, and only the adapter is optimized.